 By laying out your options and knowing how to compare different types of legal malpractice coverage, choosing the right policy for you will be a breeze.
 There are a couple of important things to review before making your final decision.

 Below you will gain a better understanding of how to review the limits of liability, additional coverages, subjectivities, endorsements, and prior acts date which can all be found on a legal malpractice quote.

 What is Included in a Legal Malpractice Insurance Quote

 When you get a quote for legal malpractice insurance typically the first thing everyone wants to review is the price.
 But, there is much more involved in an insurance quote than just the price.

-Before you can evaluate and compare legal malpractice insurance quotes, you must be familiar with that is provided in a quote.
+Before you can evaluate and compare legal malpractice insurance quotes, you must be familiar with what is provided in a quote.

 Limits of Liability and Deductible Options

 A quote letter will provide a variety of different things for your review.
 First, it will include the exact coverage amounts you will be receiving along with your deductible about.
 Most companies will offer multiple limits of liability and deductible options on a quote letter so it is very important to review it thoroughly.